 WEI XIONG is Trumbull-Adams Professor of Finance and professor of economics in the Department of Economics.
 His research interests center on capital market imperfections.
 His earlier work covers speculative bubbles, asset market contagion, limited investor attention, non-standard investor preferences, asset pricing with heterogeneous beliefs, rollover risk, and financialization of commodities markets.
-His current research focuses on China's financial system and distorted beliefs in financial crises.
+His current research focuses on financial crisis, China's financial system, and digital economy.
 He received his Ph.D. from Duke University in 2001.
 He is a research associate of the National Bureau of Economic Research and currently serves as Co-Editor of Journal of Finance.

 MOTOHIRO YOGO is a professor of economics at Princeton University.
 He is also a research associate of the NBER and a co-director of the NBER Insurance Working Group.
 Prior to joining Princeton in 2015, he held research and teaching positions at the Federal Reserve Bank of Minneapolis and Wharton.
 He earned a Ph.D. in economics from Harvard in 2004 and an A.B. summa cum laude from Princeton in 2000.
 His fields of expertise are financial economics, insurance, and econometrics.
-His current research is on the impact of institutional investors on asset prices and on the importance of risk and regulation in insurance markets.
-His research has been supported by grants from the National Science Foundation, the National Institute on Aging, and the Social Security Administration.
-He has received various awards for his work including the Richard A. Crowell Memorial Prize, the Roger F. Murray Prize, Swiss Finance Institute Outstanding Paper Award, and the Zellner Thesis Award in Business and Economic Statistics.
+He teaches graduate asset pricing and undergraduate financial investments at Princeton.
+His research has been financially supported by the National Science Foundation, the National Institute on Aging, and the Social Security Administration.
+He has received various awards for his work including the Roger F. Murray Prize, Swiss Finance Institute Outstanding Paper Award, and the Zellner Thesis Award in Business and Economic Statistics.